oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 The Schema of a Verifiable Credential MUST include all properties that are required by this specification and MUST NOT change their cardinality.

-The following is a non-normative example of a JSON Schema document for the example in (#vc-sd-jwt-example):
+The following is a non-normative example of a JSON Schema document for the example in (#vc-sd-jwt-example) requiring the presence of the `cnf` claim in an SD-JWT VC presentation:

 ```
 {